A New Lotka-Volterra Model of Competition With Strategic Aggression -- Civil Wars When Strategy Comes Into Play: Basins of attractions

 which, by the change of basis given by the matrix

 becomes

-The characteristic polynomial of the matrix in~\eqref{degieerhfdj} is~$\lambda^2-\lambda(1+\rho a c)+\rho a c-ac$, that has two real roots, as one can see by inspection.
-Hence,~$J(u_s, v_s)$ has two real eigenvalues.
-Moreover, the determinant of~$J(u_s, v_s)$ is~$-\rho ac u_s-au_s <0$, which implies that~$J(u_s, v_s)$ has one positive and one negative eigenvalues.
-These considerations give that~$(u_s, v_s)$ is a saddle point, as desired.
+The characteristic polynomial of this matrix is that has two real roots, as one can see by inspection.
+Hence, the matrix~$J(u_s, v_s)$ has two real eigenvalues.

+Moreover, the determinant of~$J(u_s, v_s)$ is which implies that~$J(u_s, v_s)$ has one positive and one negative eigenvalues.
+These considerations give that~$(u_s, v_s)$ is a saddle point.
 This completes the proof of~(i) in Theorem~\ref{thm:dyn}.

 {\emph{(ii) and (iii)}} We assume that~$ac\ge1$.
 We observe that the equilibrium described by the coordinates~$(u_s,v_s)$ in~\eqref{usvs} coincides with~$(0,0)$ for~$ac=1$, and lies outside~$[0,1]\times[0,1]$ for~$ac>1$.
 As a result, when~$ac\ge1$ the system has~$2$ equilibria, given by~$(0,0)$ and~$(0,1)$.